-In this paper, we overcome these challenges by introducing \emph{Shuffle Differentially Private Policy Elimination} (SDP-PE), the first RL algorithm designed to satisfy the constraint of shuffle privacy.
-We provide both rigorous theoretical analysis and empirical validation for our method, and the main contributions are threefold: \begin{itemize} \item Generic Algorithm Design: Based on the \emph{policy elimination} idea~\cite{qiao2022sample}, we develop two key strategies tailored for the shuffle model: a) a staged learning process with exponentially increasing batch sizes.
+In this paper, we overcome these challenges by introducing \emph{Shuffle Differentially Private Policy Elimination} (SDP-PE), the first online RL framework co-designed to exploit this synergy.
+It uses an exponential schedule that both satisfies the batching needs of SDP and solves the engineering cost of policy switching.
+We provide both rigorous theoretical analysis and empirical validations for our method, and the main contributions are summarized as follows: \begin{itemize} \item Problem Formulation: We formalize the ``distributed-to-global'' network optimization problem for streaming online services (like DSA) under the dual considerations of SDP and low policy switching cost. \item Algorithm Design: Based on the \emph{policy elimination} idea~\cite{qiao2022sample}, we develop two key strategies tailored for the shuffle model: a) a staged learning process with exponentially increasing batch sizes.
 This structure allows for the iterative refinement of an active policy set, and is critical for managing the exploration-exploitation trade-off under the delayed feedback inherent to the shuffle model. b) a “forgetting” mechanism that uses only data from the current stage for model updates.
 This approach prevents the accumulation of privacy-induced noise across the learning stages.

 \item Novel SDP Privatizer for RL: We design a new SDP Privatizer that provides strong utility guarantees for the statistical estimates required in RL.
 Built upon a shuffle-private binary summation protocol, our privatizer is designed for seamless integration into the SDP-PE framework, ensuring both rigorous privacy and high performance.